What is Junior Achievement?

-You will be teaching financial literacy programs created by professional curriculum development staff at JA USA.
+You will be delivering programs created by professional curriculum development staff at JA USA.
 JA programs begin at the elementary school level, teaching children how they can impact the world around them as individuals, workers and consumers.
-JA programs continue through the middle grades and high school, focusing on the key content areas of financial literacy, college and career readiness, and entrepreneurship.
+JA programs continue through the middle grades and high school, focusing on the key content areas of financial literacy, work and career readiness, and entrepreneurship.

 What are the qualifications?